arsham-khoee/synapticflow/docs/LIF.md

 The membrane equation is an *ordinary differential equation (ODE)* that illustrates the time evolution of membrane potential $u(t)$ in response to synaptic input and leaking of change across the cell membrane.

 To solve this particular ODE, we can apply the forward Euler method in order to solve the ODE with a given initial value.
-We simulate the evolution of the membrane equation in discrete time steps, with a sufficiently small $\Delta t$.
+We simulate the evolution of the membrane equation in discrete time steps with a sufficiently small $\Delta t$.
 We start by writing the time derivative $\frac{du}{dt}$ in the membrane equation without taking the limit $\Delta t \to 0$:
 <br>
 $$
 \begin{align}